parvezs27/Datajobsanalysis/README.md

 **Query Breakdown:**

-The aim of this query was to identify the most in-demand skills for data analysts, by focusing on all job postings, rather than the top paying job postings.
+The aim of this query was to identify the most in-demand skills for Data Analysts, by focusing on all job postings, rather than the top paying job postings.

 To do this, I had to calculate how many times a skill showed up in the job postings (count of skills).
 Much of the query was similar in structure to the main query in Query #2, however instead of the top_paying_jobs CTE, I had to utilise inner joins to connect the job_postings_fact table with the skills_job_dim table, which would then connect to the skills_dim table to retrieve the skill names linked to each job posting.